colinsauze/introduction-to-latex/_episodes/01-what-is-latex.md

 * Separates layout and content
 * Formatting (mostly) handled automatically
 * Good handling of citations and references
+* Easy to write maths into a document
 * Popular in academic publishing, some journals and conferences will supply a LaTeX template.
 * Free and Open Source
 * Produces beautiful documents